gogorush/simple_auth/README.md

 - golang-jwt (optional)

 ### Issues
-- role with actual meanful use case? (only some user could create-user,  some could delte roles)
 - http or https server?
 Not defined, should be use nginx like proxy for https? (implemented and comment our)
 - While using JWTs for authentication was my original idea, storing these tokens in memory presents challenges, especially when dealing with multiple services.
 While an in-memory database like Redis can be used for this purpose, it introduces additional costs. (implement a in-memory storage with auto expire)